Covering $b$-Symbol Metric Codes and the Generalized Singleton Bound: Perfect -symbol metric code

+Theorem 3.1 and Corollary 3.2 indicate that many linear codes are not perfect in the pair metric.
 Theorem 3.4 and Corollary 3.2 can be used to exclude a lot of linear codes as perfect codes in the pair metric.
 For example from the computation of optimum distance profiles (ODPs) of self-dual binary codes in \cite{FK14,Freibert}, many codimension $1$ linear subcode of some self-dual binary codes are not perfect in the pair metric.
-Moreover a lot of cyclic codes and algebraic-geometric codes are not perfect in the $b$-symbol metric, as proved in the following two results.\\
+Moreover a lot of cyclic codes and algebraic-geometric codes are not perfect in the $b$-symbol metric, as proved in the following two results.
+We refer to \cite[Chapter 13]{HP} for the notations of algebraic geometry codes.\\

-{\bf Corollary 3.3.} {\em Let ${\bf C}$ be an algebraic-geometric residual code with the dimension $n-m+g-1$ and the minimum Hamming distance $m-2g+2$, defined by a degree $m$ divisor of the form $m{\bf Q}$, where ${\bf Q}$ is a rational point of the curve.
+{\bf Corollary 3.3.} {\em Let ${\bf C}$ be an algebraic geometry residual code with the dimension $n-m+g-1$ and the minimum Hamming distance $m-2g+2$, defined by a degree $m$ divisor of the form $m{\bf Q}$, where $m>2g-2$ and ${\bf Q}$ is a rational point of the curve.
 Then ${\bf C}$ is not perfect in the pair metric.}\\

 {\bf Proof.} Let ${\bf C}_1$ be the residual code defined by the divisor $(m-1){\bf Q}$.
 Then ${\bf C}$ is a real subcode of ${\bf C}_1$.
-Since $d_H({\bf C}_1) \geq m-1-2g+2 \geq d_H({\bf C}) +1$.
-The conclusion follows from Corollary 3.2.\\
+Since $d_H({\bf C}_1) \geq m-1-2g+2 \geq d_H({\bf C}) +1$, the conclusion follows from Corollary 3.2.\\

 The Hermitian curve $x^qz+z^qx=y^{q+1}$ over ${\bf F}_{q^2}$ is a genus $g=\frac{q^2-q}{2}$ curve and it has $1+q^3$ rational points.
 Let $m$ be a positive integer satisfying $2g-2 <m\leq q^3-1$.
 The Hermitian code ${\bf C}_m$ is a linear $[q^3, q^3-m+g-1, \geq m-2g+2]_{q^2}$ code, see \cite{MR20}.
 When $m \geq 2q^2-2q-2$, the true minimum Hamming distance is $m-2g+2$.
 From Corollary 3.3 these Hermitian codes are not perfect symbol-pair codes.\\